Last updated on May 7th, 2020

 The key to success in investments is (right) persistence.
 Don’t give up too soon.
 Investing is not a get-rich-quick scheme, and will never be.
 Please don’t attempt to be millionaire in days playing stocks.

 One thing you should remember once you have started investing your money is not to expect immediate results.
-I’ve seen so many people in our facebook group – Investing in the Philippine Stock Market – Tips & Tricks, who seem to be trading rather than investing and, worse, NOT knowing about it.
-They want quick bucks not knowing what they’re really into and how stock market really works.
-They seem to forget that RISK is always present in any investment, much more in stock market.
+I’ve seen so many people in our facebook group – Investing in the Philippine Stock Market – Tips & Tricks, who seem to be trading rather than investing and, worse, NOT knowing about it or the rules surrounding it.
+They want quick bucks not knowing what they’re really into and how the stock market really works.
+They seem to forget that RISK is always present in any investment, much more in the stock market.
 That’s the common mistake most people have.
 They are impatient.
 Soon enough, they sabotage their plans and resort to their poor old ways of thinking and action.
 If you want to be very clear in this important aspect cof differentiating investing versus trading, you can watch this short free interview of Edward Lee, COL Financial Chairman, and learn lots of practical insights from it.

 There you go!